-The following is a list of early endorsers of the Houston Foreign Policy Alliance’s resolution, “A Call to Reform U. S. Foreign Policy,” released in February, 2016.
-As additional endorsements are received, a selective list will be updated on this site.
+The following is a list of people and parties that have endorsed the Foreign Policy Alliance’s resolution, “A Call to Reform U. S. Foreign Policy,” released in February, 2016.

 Jon Dorschner, Ph.
 D., Political Science Professor at the University of Arizona and retired Foreign Service Officer.